ScepticFlare/crm_backend/README.md

 Supabase Storage is used for file storage associated with CRM functionality.

-The backend handles the required storage operations and provides the frontend with the appropriate access flow.
+The backend handles the relevant storage operations required by the application.

 ### Brevo